 As for individuals who are not into sports, wearing footwear or shoes that are too tight will also cause metatarsalgia.
-This causes the metatarsal heads to cramp together making the blood vessels and nerves to squeeze and forced into constriction.
+This causes the metatarsal heads to cramp together making the blood vessels and nerves squeeze and forced into constriction.
 Abnormalities such as having your second toe longer than your big toe can also be a problem as this puts extra stress and pressure on your second metatarsal.

-There are many reasons that causes metatarsalgia and the symptom is usually intense pain in the ball of the foot on one or both feet.
+There are many reasons that cause metatarsalgia and the symptom is usually intense pain in the ball of the foot on one or both feet.
 It might not be intense in the beginning but it will gradually get worse over time, however, you can also feel the pain suddenly if you encountered a specific injury.
-The pain will cause you discomfort such as a burning sensation or the feeling of stabbing to the ball of your foot.
+The pain will cause you discomforts such as a burning sensation or the feeling of stabbing to the ball of your foot.

 There are several ways to help relieve metatarsalgia especially if it is caused by an injury.
 First, it is crucial that you get advice and consultation from a doctor if you encounter these symptoms.
 Without adequate treatment, it may deteriorate to a more intense pain which will affect your leg and hips.
-Your feet may also swell overtime and will also lead to hip and back arthritis.
+Your feet may also swell over time and will also lead to hip and back arthritis.

 Having orthotics insoles or custom made insoles will support the metatarsal into a more natural position, preventing your feet from getting squeezed.
-It gives a padding support to the ball of your feet with maximum shock absorption to refrain your feet from getting excessive stress and pressure.
+It gives padding support to the ball of your feet with maximum shock absorption to refrain your feet from getting excessive stress and pressure.
 The custom made insoles will distribute pressure efficiently and not allow any one point of the feet to carry your weight more than it can handle.